Ten-Mao/DiscRec/README.md

 # Data

-ou can download the corresponding datasets through the following links:
+you can download the corresponding datasets through the following links:

 https://nijianmo.github.io/amazon/index.html